Memorial Healthcare continues to invest in the latest medical technology to provide our patients with the best care available.

-The Memorial Healthcare Institute for Neurosciences is the first in the United States to use Neurofilament Light Chain (NfL) testing for research in a real world cohort.
+The Memorial Healthcare Institute for Neuroscience is the first in the United States to use Neurofilament Light Chain (NfL) testing for research in a real-world cohort.

-The Institute for Neurosciences at Memorial Healthcare will be using this technology in their day-to-day practice, the first in the country to do so.
+The Institute for Neuroscience at Memorial Healthcare is using this technology in their day-to-day practice, the first in the country to do so.
 The Institute will be conducting investigational research longitudinally across multiple neurologic conditions with a large focus on multiple sclerosis and Alzheimer’s disease.

 Da Vinci X Robotic Surgery System

 Memorial Healthcare is the first hospital/surgery center in the State of Michigan to use the daVinci X™ robots.
 This is the newest technology in robotic surgery available today.

 This new technology enables a surgeon better mobility and visualization to perform more intricate procedures.
 Operations are completed using a few small incisions which benefits patients by less blood loss, fewer complications, less pain, shorter hospital stays, smaller incisions for minimal scarring, and faster recovery to return to daily life.